UNIT 3: AGRARIAN ACTIVITIES

 RURAL LANDSCAPES

-The combination of abiotic, man-made and
+The combination of abiotic, man-made and biotic landscapes found in the countryside.

 SALINITY